 - Monitoring – last but not least – to be sure your ELK Stack is performing as required, think about monitoring whatever you can, including ingestion rates, lags in Kafka, Elasticsearch indices, Logstash performance, etc.

-Suggested ELK architecture
+Suggested ELK Architecture

 Based on this checklist, what would an ELK production deployment look like?
 In diagram 4 below is a suggested architecture for deploying ELK on Azure.
-This might not suit everyone’s environment and will most likely vary from use case sto use case, but it complies with our list of key requirements.
+This might not suit everyone’s environment and will most likely vary from use case to use case, but it complies with our list of key requirements.

 We have Kafka acting as a buffer in front of Logstash for data resiliency.
 We‘re using Elasticsearch clusters with 3 master nodes and 2 data nodes, each.
 We’re using Elasticsearch Curator to delete old indices and are archiving to Azure blob.
-We’ve installed ElastAlert for alerting and are deploying nginx as a proxy server for authentication.
+We’ve installed ElastAlert for alerting and are deploying Nginx as a proxy server for authentication.
 And we’ve replicated this architecture in two Azure regions for high availability.

 Logz.io for Azure

 At Microsoft Build 2019, Microsoft and Logz.io announced a joint partnership that enables Azure users to leverage Logz.io’s fully managed ELK solution to monitor their environment.
+That partnership has deepened since.

 The solution provides users with Azure-native monitoring features, including seamless integration with Azure resources, built in dashboards for different Azure resources and availability across 6 Azure regions.